flare-foundation/docs/docs/user/staking/staking-cli.md

 See the [Using FlareStake to Stake](./staking-flarestake.md) guide to learn about it.
 Still, a CLI tool has other advantages, like allowing it to be part of automated processes.

-!!! help "Table of Contents"
+!!! question "Table of Contents"

     * [Staking Overview](#staking-overview): What you need to know about staking.
     * [Installing the Flare Stake CLI](#installing-the-flare-stake-cli): Install required tools.